 A newer version is available; see the version menu above for details.

-Puppet Enterprise includes an orchestration engine (MCollective), which can invoke many kinds of actions in parallel across any number of nodes.
+Puppet Enterprise includes the MCollective engine, which can invoke many kinds of actions in parallel across any number of nodes.
 Several useful actions are available by default, and you can easily add and use new actions.

-Note: Sometimes, newly added nodes won’t respond immediately to orchestration commands.
-These nodes will begin responding to orchestration commands about 30 minutes after Puppet Enterprise is installed.
+Note: Sometimes, newly added nodes won’t respond immediately to MCollective commands.
+These nodes will begin responding to commands about 30 minutes after Puppet Enterprise is installed.
 You can accelerate this by logging into the node and running

 puppet agent --testas an admin user.